-- 4.2 North Yorkshire Highways No objections subject to conditions. - 4.3 Parish Council Object for the reasons summarised below: - The proposals are for two storey dwellings and not bungalows as previously agreed. - The proposed dwelling appears higher than the previously agreed 54m AOD. - The proposed development will have a harmful impact on the character of the village. - 4.4 Representations 12 letters of representation have been received from three consultation exercises following revisions to the scheme.
+- 4.1 Northumbrian Water No Comments to make - 4.2 North Yorkshire Highways No objections subject to conditions. - 4.3 Parish Council Object for the reasons summarised below: - The proposals are for two storey dwellings and not bungalows as previously agreed. - The proposed dwelling appears higher than the previously agreed 54m AOD. - The proposed development will have a harmful impact on the character of the village. - 4.4 Representations 9 letters of representation have been received from two consultation exercises owing to revisions to the scheme.
 These are summarised below: - The ridge height is too great.
 The ridge should be no more than 54m AOD. - Actual bungalows would be acceptable.
-These are clearly two storey dwellings. - Changing the proposals from the Outline is undermining the planning system. - Proposals negatively impact on the approach to the village. - Loss of vies of the Oak Tree and the Church.

-- Harmful impact on the character of the village. - Loss of amenity to residents of Smithy Green. - Loss of amenity to immediate neighbour. - The style of dwelling is not in-keeping with the character of property in the area.
+These are clearly two storey dwellings. - Changing the proposals from the Outline is undermining the planning system. - Proposals negatively impact on the approach to the village. - Loss of vies of the Oak Tree and the Church. - Harmful impact on the character of the village. - Loss of amenity to residents of Smithy Green. - Loss of amenity to immediate neighbour. - The style of dwelling is not in-keeping with the character of property in the area.